johnhungerford/laminar-react/LAMINAR-REACT.md

         )

-// Top-level component that constructs the word and passes
+// Top-level element that constructs the word and passes
 // it down to RepeatComponent
 final case class State(inputText: String)